divad12/blog/_posts/2012-01-05-my-experiment-in-daily-idea-generation.markdown

 - Malware / **virus to force-upgrade IE users** or install Chrome frame (I won't be doing this but I hope somebody will :)
 - **Pro-tips** mobile app: eg. "Avoid that side trail", find interesting stories near you, number of deaths near you, closest death near you.
 Around your neighbourhood / city: Where to eat, best place for haircut, where to get X, where Y hangs out, etc.
 - **Mobile app for** ml-class or ai-class or other **Stanford online courses**
-- Remote-activated **middle finger lights** on side or back of car: Would be fun to make and serve a noble purpose -- that of expressing my thorough indignation at the offending party regardless of time of day -- but alas, I don't have a car and can't drive.
+- Remote-activated **middle finger lights** on side or back of car: Would be fun to make and serve a noble purpose --- that of expressing my thorough indignation at the offending party regardless of time of day --- but alas, I don't have a car and can't drive.
 - **Watch TV shows together over internet** with live chat, polls, predictions, etc.
-- Collaborative **brainstorming**: Real-time with upvotes, game mechanics, and karma.
+- **Collaborative brainstorming**: Real-time with upvotes, game mechanics, and karma.
 Optionally, will show images and word associations to inspire you.
 - **Git rebase GUI**: drag-and-drop where to move branch; visually select a range of commits to squash into one commit
 - **Study aids**: collaboratively-created formula sheets.
 Allow forking, customizing notation, upvotes, customizations for classes.
 Cheat-sheet creator for a class.
 User-contributed mnemonics ("Every Good Boy Deserves Fudge") for every subject (eg. anatomy) and every formula.
 - **Word this sentence** in a certain style: eg. Victorian England, gangsta, Southern, lawyerese.
 How would they say it?
 User-contributed + game mechanics + upvotes.
 Would be fun to train a machine learning algorithm (similar to training translation software).